The Mindset Shift: Why Legacy Maximo Thinking Doesn't Work in MAS 9

 What happens when organizations try to force legacy patterns into MAS?

-We see PoCs fail within 60 days because teams try to "lift and shift" 7.6.x customizations without re-thinking their approach.
-Custom Java won't deploy.
-Database triggers are blocked.
-File-based integrations break.
+PoCs often lose momentum because teams try to "lift and shift" 7.6.x customizations without rethinking the target design.
+Custom Java requires re-evaluation.
+Database triggers are no longer an acceptable foundation.
+File-based integrations become harder to sustain in containerized environments.

-Key insight: Every failure pattern above stems from one root cause -- treating MAS as a destination server rather than a managed platform.
-Fix the mindset, and the technical decisions follow naturally.
+Key insight: Most of these setbacks stem from the same root cause: treating MAS as a destination server rather than a managed platform.
+Once that assumption changes, the technical decisions become clearer.

 [Image: Cloud-Native Principles for Maximo]